Oil in the Congo Basin: A Carbon Sink Under the Hammer

 Expect Resistance

 Nearly a decade after the collapse of SOCO’s plans, environmental defenders and local people are still prepared to fight for the forests, animals and peatlands in Virunga and the rest of the Congo Basin.
 In 2022, more than 100,000 people petitioned to halt the opening of the Congo Basin to oil production.
 They called the plans an “unmitigated disaster for the climate, biodiversity and local people.”14907 Already in 2019, a coalition of African civil society organizations urged international companies to refrain from exploiting fossil fuels in the peatlands.
-They also pushed investors to stay away from financing projects that overlap with the peatlands of the Congo Basin.14909 As the fossil fuel industry takes further steps to exploit oil there, civil society’s call is as valid as ever before.
+They also pushed investors to stay away from financing projects that overlap with the peatlands of the Congo Basin.14909 As the fossil fuel industry takes further steps to exploit oil there, civil society’s call is as persistent as ever before.
+In several open letters, Congolese civil society organizations, youth movements and Indigenous peoples demanded that the DRC government halt the oil and gas auction.21418 They are building a strong network of local and international groups to oppose the fossil fuel industry’s surge on their homes and forests.21419

 So far, oil companies’ attempts to turn the Congo Basin into an oil production zone have failed.
 Environmental defenders kept fossil fuel companies out of the Virunga National Park.
 They will continue to fight for healthy rainforests, undisturbed peatlands and a fossil-free Congo Basin.